Week of 4/12/26:Justified by Faith

 Faith is not the price we pay - it’s the hand that receives.

 In Romans 3–4, Paul declares that righteousness cannot be earned or inherited.
 Abraham “believed God, and it was counted to him as righteousness.”
-The same truth flows into the early Church, where the Spirit’s power rests not on the deserving but on the dependent.
+The same truth flows into the early Church, where the Spirit’s power rests not on the deserving but on the dependent and needy.

 In Acts 5–8, we witness both failure and faith - Ananias’ deceit, Stephen’s death, Saul’s persecution and Philip’s obedience.
-Through it all, the gospel advances not because of human strength but divine grace.
+Through it all, the gospel advances not by human strength but by divine grace.

 When the Church forgets that it stands only by mercy, it loses its power.
 But when it remembers justification by faith, it becomes unstoppable: free to repent quickly, forgive freely and walk humbly.